toto/homebridge-airrohr/README.md

 It can be used to see the status of your own sensor in HomeKit.
 You can also use it to see another sensor if it's data is published to api.luftdaten.info (see [here](http://luftdaten.info/faq/#toggle-id-8)).

+## Features

+- See air quality (incl. particulates values for PM10 and PM2.5), temperature and humidity in HomeKit and the Home app
+- _Soon:_ See history for temperature, etc. using the Elgato Eve app

 ## Setup

 First follow the instructions for [HomeBridge](http://github.com/nfarina/homebridge).